ronenpresser/BIUAdvancedProg1/README.md

      }
   }
   ```
-* FuncCommand:
+* FuncCommand:Executes a costume function.
+Can get one parameter as a number.
+  The string token is the name of the function.
+  The next token is the parameter number.

  example
   ```
   takeoff(1000)
   ```

 So, first we want to open a server at a given port ,and wait for the simulator to connect as a client.
-Using the OpenServerCommand, we initialize a thread of executing the OpenServerCommand, so the server that we open will always run in the background.
+Using the      ```OpenServerCommand```, we initialize a thread of executing the ```OpenServerCommand```, so the server that we open will always run in the background.
 The simulator sends 10 times in a second 36 value separated by commas(The simulator used the generic_small.xml file from previous topic), and once the simulator connects, we'll initialize a thread that start reading the values and updating the matched values in the matched indexes bt separating each line of 36 values.
-In the meantime, we initialize a thread of ConnectCommand that connects us as a clinet (by a given IP and a port) to the simulator that will be used as our server and that thread will be always running so we can send a request to set a new value to a simulator path.
+In the meantime, we initialize a thread of ```ConnectCommand``` that connects us as a clinet (by a given IP and a port) to the simulator that will be used as our server and that thread will be always running so we can send a request to set a new value to a simulator path.

-In this project the local host is the server and the client.
+In this project the local host is a server and a client.

-After those, we can continue iterating over the tokens vector and indetify wanted command by sending the tokensVector.at(index)
-to the command map.
+After those, we can continue iterating over the tokens vector and indetify wanted command by sending the ```tokensVector.at(index)``` to the command map.

 Once we get to part of executing the PrintCommand with the string "done" the program will finish.

-### Possible changes / improvments

-* Implementing Singleton DP on The SymbolTable and the InterpreterTool members of the Parser,
-  as well the Parser itself.
-* Improve the FuncCommand and DefineFuncCommand to support multiple parameters of a function.

 # Part #2